Cosby1992/BigProject/README.md

 The solution to this stage can be found in the `stage3.txt` file.

 ## Stage 4
 The solution to this stage can be found in the `stage4.txt` file.
+The visualization of our AR can be seen in the: `./stage4/AR_Prediction.png`

 ## Focus of interest
 Predictions of cryptocurrency values.